 The id()

-function returns the current row’s page ID, or the page ID of a specified page.
-This page ID is a unique string.
+function returns the current row’s page ID, the page ID of a specified Page, or the user ID of a specied Person.
+This page/user ID is a unique string.

 id()